 When you want to do this: Operating System Version Install this software: See page: Save images to a computer and view them there manually Windows 7, Windows Vista, Windows XP (SP3) Installation not required.
 86 Play movies Windows 7, Windows Vista, Windows XP (SP3) Installation not required. • Windows Media Player, which is already installed on most computers, can be used for playback.
-89 Edit movies Windows 7, Windows Vista, Windows XP (SP3) Use commercial software as required.
-Upload movie files to YouTube Windows 7, Windows Vista, Windows XP (SP3) YouTube Uploader for CASIO • You need to download it from the website.
-90 Transfer images to the camera Windows 7, Windows Vista, Windows XP (SP3) Photo Transport 1.0 • You need to download it from the website.
-92
+89 Edit movies Windows 7, Windows Vista, Windows XP (SP3) Use commercial software as required. - Upload movie files to YouTube Windows 7, Windows Vista, Windows XP (SP3) YouTube Uploader for CASIO 90 Transfer images to the camera Windows 7, Windows Vista, Windows XP (SP3) Photo Transport 1.0 92

-\ YouTube Uploader for CASIO and Photo Transport will not run under 64-bit versions of Windows OS
+^{} YouTube Uploader for CASIO and Photo Transport will not run under 64-bit versions of Windows OS.

-■ Computer System Requirements for Software
+■ Computer System Requirements for Bundled Software

 Computer system requirements are different for each of the applications.
-Information about computer system requirements can be found under "Computer System Requirements for Software (For Windows)" on page 121 of this manual.
+See the "Read me" file that comes with each application for details.
+Information about computer system requirements also can be found under "Computer System Requirements for Bundled Software (Bundled CD-ROM)" on page 123 of this manual.